RDACollectionsWG/ruby-collections-client/docs/MembersApi.md

 # **collections_id_members_mid_properties_property_put**
 > MemberItem collections_id_members_mid_properties_property_put(id, mid, property, content)

-Update a named property of a member item in a collection
+Update a named property of a member item in a collection.
+A successful request returns an HTTP 200 response code and the updated MemberItem in the response body.

 This request updates a specific named property of a specific member item from a collection